History

 In 1973, Mrs. Louisa P. Browning, owner of the adjoining property, donated her 26 acres, expanding the size of the Arboretum to 46 acres.
 The Browning property included a house and cottage designed by the renowned architect R. Brognard Okie.

-After 12 years of service, Leonard H. Sweetman passed the reigns to his son, Harold E. Sweetman, who became the Arboretum’s second Director in 1986.
-Over the next several decades, major changes involved the construction of a greenhouse, establishment of the Hamilton Educational Fellowship, expansion of the botanical collections, and the addition of full-time horticulture staff, internships and volunteers.
+After 12 years of service, Leonard H. Sweetman passed the reins to his son, Harold E. Sweetman, who became the Arboretum’s second Director in 1986.
+Over the next several decades, major changes involved the construction of a greenhouse, establishment of the Hamilton Educational Fellowship, expansion of the botanical collections, and the addition of full-time horticulture staff, internships, and volunteers.

 In 2009, the Arboretum completed construction of the John J. Willaman Education Center.
 The Education Center is a LEED Gold Certified “green” building that serves as an activity hub for staff, volunteers, and visitors alike.
 One year later, the Rhododendron and Kalmia (mountain laurel) collections became nationally recognized as the Arboretum joined the American Public Gardens Association’s Plant Collections Network – a group of botanical institutions dedicated to preserving the genetic material of plants.